filipekojak88/myprojectPDA/README.md

 - <ins>Categorical Data and Bar Chart</ins>: An analysis is provided into one of the categorical variables and the different categories available within that variable, using a bar chart to ilustrate that.
 - <ins>Continuous Numerical Data and Histogram</ins>: A summary statistic is perfomed to all continuous numerical variables of the dataset and a deep dive is completed into one of the variables, ending with a histrogram and more details of this analysis.
 - <ins>Correlation between Two Variables from the Dataset</ins>: In this section, the author explores how two continuous variables of the dataset correlates to each other.
 A scatterplot is used and concepts as best fit line and correlation coeficient are applied to support this analysis.
-- <ins>Opportunities for further investigation</ins>: Here, the author suggests other areas that users can approach to further analyse the dataset.
+- <ins>Opportunities for further investigation</ins>: Here, the author suggests other areas that users can approach to further analyze the dataset.
-- <ins>Conclusion</ins>: A summary and results of the author's analysis and investigation carried out on the Palmer Penguins dataset.
+- <ins>Conclusion</ins>: A summary and results of the author's analysis and investigation that are carried out on the Palmer Penguins dataset.

 Note: Full list of references is available at the end of this README file and the numbers provided across this README.md and in the penguins.ipynb are a direct links to their respective references in the reference section, so users can refer to for more info.